Agentic-Multimodal-Superalignment/AMS-Prompt-Sets/README.md

 Helper Prompt 7:

-Please move all of the tests to the tests dir please, abd make sure to be more organized with our project then continue with testing.
+Please move all of the tests to the tests dir, and make sure to be more organized with our project then continue with testing.

 Helper Prompt 8: